Embedding Hindsight Reasoning in Separation Logic: Temporal Interpolation

-The hypotheses spawned by \ruleref{temporal-interpolation} have to be discharged against the full set of interferences collected for the overall program.
+\looseness=-1 The hypotheses spawned by \ruleref{temporal-interpolation} have to be discharged against the full set of interferences collected for the overall program.
 This is the reason why we work with hypotheses as parameterized Hoare triples rather than ordinary Hoare triples: in the moment we interpolate, we do not yet know the full set of interferences.
-Instead, we may only have a fraction of the program (and hence the interferences) at hand, or we may still be missing frames that would make the interferences more precise.
+Instead, we may only have a fraction of the program (and hence the interferences) at hand.
 It is also the reason why the separation logic judgements given in \Cref{Figure:ProgramLogicTI} maintain a set $\theHyp$ of hypotheses, and the rules are modified to join these sets.
 We are not allowed to forget a hypothesis while building up the correctness judgement for the overall program.

 We elaborate on why we weaken $\acpred$ to $\acpred'$ in the definition of $\hypholdsof{\theInterference}{\ahyp}$.
 The purpose of \ruleref{temporal-interpolation} is to derive $\weakpastof{\apredpp}$ from $\weakpastof{\apred}\cap\nowof{\apredp}$.
 Typically, $\apred$ occurs within a weak past predicate, because it is not interference-free.
 This means no interference-free set of predicates $\thePredicates$ can prove the hypothesis $\hoareOf{\nowof{\apred}}{\stmtof{\theInterferenceVar}}{\nowof{\apredp}\rightarrow\weakpastof{\apredpp}}$.
 A way out would be to prove the hypothesis for a weaker predicate $\apred\subseteq \apred'$ and replace the predicate $\weakpastof{\apred}$ in the main proof by $\weakpastof{\apred'}$.
 Unfortunately, the predicates $\apred$ that require temporal interpolation not only fail the interference freedom test, it also seems to be impossible to weaken them to interference-free state predicates.
 All we can do is weaken them by introducing past information.
 Consider the example of a distributed counter given in \Cref{sec:Overview}.
 There, $\apred$ is the predicate $c.\m{l} \mapsto \nl \mstar c.\m{r} \mapsto \nr \land \nr \leq \nr'$.
 We weaken it to the invariant $\aninvpred$ defined as $\exists \nl''\,\nr''.\; c.\m{l} \mapsto \nl'' \,\mstar\, c.\m{r} \mapsto \nr'' \land \nl \leq \nl'' \land \nl'' + \nr'' < \nl + \nr' \lor \weakpastof{(\counter(c, \nl + \nr'))}$.
 Although we have $\nowof{\apred}\subseteq \aninvpred$, the invariant does not have the shape $\nowof{\apred'}$.
 This means the invariant does not lead to a hypothesis $\hypof{\apred'}{\apredp}{\apredpp}$ as required for temporal interpolation.
 By weakening the condition of when $\hypof{\apred}{\apredp}{\apredpp}$ holds, we bridge the gap between $\nowof{\apred}$ and $\aninvpred$.